ilrt/ords-vagrant/Readme.md

-# A qattempt to get ORDS working quickly #
+# An attempt to get ORDS working quickly #

 This will build and start ORDS using vagrant, for testing purposes.